Balete tree in Maria Aurora (Millenium Tree)

 People actually can pass between the stems of enormous aerial roots and go INSIDE the Aurora balete tree – most likely the original stem has been lost and there has formed a large hollow.
 Stems rise high above the head, twisting and joining and holding the weight of the giant tree.

 The tree has a diameter of some 12 – 15 m.
 This is more than any other tree in the world (Árbol del Tule in Mexico has a diameter of 11.62 m) but it can be disputed whether Millenium Tree has the stoutest trunk in the world because it consists of numerous smaller aerial roots and trunks.

 Balete is very tough – the 60 – 65 m tall and 60 m wide crown has survived numerous extreme typhoons.

 The tree is carbon-dated to be between 400 – 600 years old.

 Mystical creatures and tourists

 Among the local Ilongot people the tree has got good fame – they prayed here for good hunting.

-Filipino folklore is rich with ghost stories and many people believe that in Aurora Balete tree there are living gruesome supernatural beings like "kapres", "impakto" and "diwatas".
-Kapre is similar to human, but two – three metres high, almost black, stinky and hairy, with enormous glowing green eyes.
+Filipino folklore is rich with ghost stories and many people believe that in the Aurora Balete tree, there are living gruesome supernatural beings like “kapres”, “impakto” and “diwatas”.
+Kapre is similar to a human, but two-three meters high, almost black, stinky, and hairy, with enormous glowing green eyes.
 He likes to sit in balete tree and smoke.
-Impakto is demon who takes a form of small baby but actually is killing people.
-Diwatas are noble creatures – these spirits guard the forests and trees.
+Impakto is a demon who takes a form of a small baby but actually is killing people.
+Diwatas are noble creatures – these spirits guard the forest and trees.

 Balete tree in Maria Aurora is included in the following list: